MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`includeLatestTag`** - **Include Latest Tag**<br>
 `boolean`.
 Optional.
 Use when `action = Build an image || action = Push an image || action = Push images`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Include the 'latest' tag when building or pushing the Docker image.
+Specifies whether to include the *latest* tag when building or pushing the Docker image.
 <!-- :::editable-content-end::: -->
 <br>